zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 This guide explains how you can manage SSL/TLS certificates with the F5 NGINX One Console.
 Valid certificates support encrypted connections between NGINX and your users.

-For more information on how you can use these certificates to secure your servers, refer to the [Security controls]({{< relref "../../../nginx/admin-guide/security-controls/terminating-ssl-http.md" >}}).
+For more information on how you can use these certificates to secure your servers, refer to the section on [NGINX SSL termination]({{< relref "../../../nginx/admin-guide/security-controls/terminating-ssl-http.md" >}}).

 ## Before you start